fkaiserbio/mmm/README.md

 ### Dependencies
 The mmm software depends on the fabulous [SiNGA](https://github.com/cleberecht/singa) framework, available on [Maven Central](https://mvnrepository.com/artifact/de.bioforscher.singa).

+### Usage
+For detailed instructions on how to use mmm please refer to the [wiki pages](https://github.com/enauz/mmm/wiki).

 ---

 ### Citation

 If you use this software in your project, please cite:

->Kaiser, F. & Labudde, D.
+>Kaiser, F. & Labudde, D. (2017)
+>
->Unsupervised Discovery of Geometrically Conserved Structural Motifs and Long-Range Contacts in Proteins
+>Unsupervised Discovery of Geometrically Common Structural Motifs and Long-Range Contacts in Protein 3D Structures
+>
->_IEEE/ACM Trans Comput Biol Bioinform_, under review
+>_IEEE/ACM Trans Comput Biol Bioinform_, doi:10.1109/TCBB.2017.2786250